csound-flossmanual/csound-floss/book/03-a-initialization-and-performance-pass.md

 The next example reads the incrementation of _kCount_ as rising frequency.
-The first instrument, called Rise, sets the k-rate frequency _kFreq_ to the initial value of 100 Hz, and then adds 10 Hz in every new k-cycle.
+The first instrument, called Rise, sets the k-rate frequency &nbsp;_kFreq_ to the initial value of 100 Hz, and then adds 10 Hz in every new k-cycle.
 As ksmps=441, one k-cycle takes 1/100 second to perform.
 So in 3 seconds, the frequency rises from 100 to 3100 Hz.
 At the last k-cycle, the final frequency value is printed out.^[The value is 3110 instead of